MC-Meesh/predicting-energy-consumption/README.md

 `data_preprocessor.py`: Contains a definition for the *TimeSeriesPreprocessor* class, responsible for cleaning the data and creating lag features used to feed into RNN-based architectures  like LSTMs.

 `LSTM.py`: This file defines the *MyLSTM* class, which encapsulates the functionality of a Long Short-Term Memory (LSTM) model.
-The class includes methods for splitting the data, creating the model, fitting the model, making predictions, getting the model, and saving the model.'
+The class includes methods for splitting the data, creating the model, fitting the model, making predictions, getting the model, and saving the model.

 ### Other